darklaunch/darklaunch.com/blog/2013/04/21/php-run-command-as-sudo-without-changing-any-apache-settings.md

+# PHP Run command as sudo without changing any Apache settings

 Here is how to run a php script as sudo without changing apache settings.

 Save the following snippet as `receiver.sh`.
 This will act as the receiving script to run commands with sudo permissions.